mrtnrau/closest-pair-of-points/README.md

 Run the benchmarks with ```main.native to_file from to by```.
 E.g. ```main.native 10 false 1000 10000 1000``` runs the benchmarks 10 times for input sizes starting at 1000 points, increasing by steps of 1000 points to 10000 points and prints the averaged output to stdout.

-The benchmark folder contains a matlab script the visualize the benchmarking results.
+The benchmark folder contains a matlab script to visualize the benchmarking results.

 ![Benchmarking Results](./benchmark/Benchmarks.png)